HaraldR42/modbus2mqtt_2/doc/config.md

           format-str: null
           hass_entity_type: null

+### Setting default values
+For `Pollers:` and `References:`, default options can be set in the hierarchy one level above by prepending `Default-` to any option.
+For example:

+    Devices:
+      - name: device-1
+        device-option: value
+        Default-poller-option: default-value-for-pollers-below
+        Pollers:
+          - start-reg: 0x0200 # First poller of first device
+            poller-option: value
+            Default-reference-option: default-value-for-references-below
+            References:

+See the example config file XXX.
+It illustrates quite well how one can write compact config files by using the default mechanism.

 ## Home Assistant Options (HASS)
 The following options are only required if one has enabled HASS integration.